How to Plan the Perfect Custom Adventure Vacation

-OK, now armed with the above you are ready to “make a few calls” or emails for that matter (with Custom and Exclusive adventures I prefer).
-Pick one or two tour operators (preferably from personal experience and or direct referrals, with googling up on the internet a distant 3rd choice).
-Then pick up the phone and give them a call! (refer to: http://www.austinlehman.com/about-us/travel-planning-resources/plan-adventure-vacation/choosing-tour-operator, for some additional tips and tricks for picking a Tour Operator)
+OK, now armed with the above answers, you are ready to make a few calls or send a few emails.
+Pick one or two tour operators (preferably from personal experience and/or direct referrals).
+Then pick up the phone and give them a call!

-8. Work with your adventure consultant to come up with 2-3 detailed rough and simple itineraries.
+8. Work with your adventure consultant.
+Come up with 2-3 rough and simple itineraries.
 Do not put endless hours into the details until you have a few sample itineraries to supply your group.
-No need to flesh out what you are doing on day 3 until you have determined if you are going to Alaska or Belize on your adventure.
-Get a budget on the 2-3 itineraries and take back to your party.
+No need to flesh out what you are doing on day three until you have determined if you are going to Alaska or Belize.
+Get a budget on the sample itineraries and take back to your party.

-In closing I will share one of my most memorable compliments, it came from a grandmother that I worked with to arrange a 80th birthday trip for her husband, adult children and grand children to Costa Rica.
-She called me from the hotel in Gunancaste to tell me how perfect and fantastic everything was.
+In closing I will share one of my most memorable compliments, it came from a grandmother that I worked with to arrange a 80th birthday trip for her husband, adult children and grandchildren to Costa Rica.
+She called me from the hotel in Guanacaste to tell me how perfect and fantastic everything was.
 A couple of years later I had the pleasure of working with her again to plan a trip with the family for her 75th birthday.
-We are already talking about what we are going to do for his 90TH!
+We are already talking about what we are going to do for his 90th!